fbpx

 Create a cannabis diary

 Create a diary of how much you smoked in the last week or two.
-Write how much you spent, where you smoked and who with.
-It will help motivate you and identify high-risk situations.
+Make a note of how much you spent, where you smoked and who you were with.
+It will help to motivate you and identify high-risk situations

-Tell your friends or family about what you are going to do.
+2. Plan ahead Tell your friends or family that you intend to break the habit

-It will make it easier to refuse a joint when offered, and your friends and family may be more understanding when you are feeling a bit on edge and being a pain.
+It makes it easier to refuse a joint when it’s offered, and your friends and family understand more if you’re being a bit on edge.

 Think about high-risk situations

-How withdrawal symptoms affect you depend on how much you used to smoke and how long you have been smoking for, but these can include:
+Withdrawal symptoms will depend on how much you normally smoke and how long you’ve been smoking.
+They can include any of the following:

 • irritability